bartkim0426/TIL/books/one-day-one-chapter.md

 - [o] 08/07: Python data science handbook: 01.
 IPython
 - [o] 08/08: deep learning with python: 01.
 What is deep learning?
+- [o] 08/09: learning graphql: 01. what is graphql, 02. graph theory